exercism/legacy-docs/contributing-to-language-tracks/improving-consistency-across-tracks.md

 The process goes like this:

-**Open an issue** in the x-common repository describing the problem, the fix, and the reasoning behind it.
+**Open an issue** in the problem-specifications repository describing the problem, the fix, and the reasoning behind it.
 Link to any relevant discussions.
 This is the _parent issue_.